 We’ll start with the find of the day, which actually could be the find of the year.
 These side plates by Grindley are very rare and very collectable.
 I was thrilled to find a stack of 11 brand new ones for only $1 each.

 This thick durable crockery, called Vitrified Duraline Hotelware was originally designed for use in restaurants, cafeterias, and hotels, so they got a lot of use, which is why they’re hard to find these days, especially in perfect condition.
 The pattern on these plates is called “Country Fair” and matches some cereal bowls and fruit bowls that I have (seen here).
-An interesting thing about Grindley Hotelware is that they stamp the date when they were made on the back of each piece — these were made in 1972, so they’ve survived for 43 years.
-I imagine they were spares that had been put away in storage.
+An interesting thing about Grindley Hotelware is that they stamp the date when they were made on the back of each piece — these were made in 1972, so they’ve survived for 53 years.
+They’re in such pristine condition that I imagine they were spares that had been put away in storage.

 Next up are more side plates.
 I just couldn’t leave these perfect Corelle ones behind, as I collect vintage Corelle.
 These are the dishes we use every day, so I get good ones when I find them, especially priced at only $.75 per plate (versus the $2.99 they are at the Toronto Value Village).
 The pattern is called Old Time Blue, which stopped production in the 70s, making these plates at least 40 years old.

 I love blue glass, so picked up this little fruit bowl for 49 cents.
 It has no marking or label so I don’t know what it is, but it’s shiny and pretty and will be handy for something.

 I’m always on the lookout for nice looking plant pots, so got this white one with a cute detail around the top.